serralvo/XCTestMetrics/README.md

 - Finally, call `log` command using derived data path:

 ```
-$ tractor log path-to-derived-data
+$ xc-test-metrics log path-to-derived-data
 ```
 - That's it!
-A `tractor-output` folder will be created to store all logs.
+A `xctestmetrics-output` folder will be created to store all logs.

 ⚠️ Important, do it for every build of your project, use this tool on your continuous integration system.